 - 1. Be a 501(c)(3) non-profit organization or a public government entity; - 2.
-Serve as the fiscal agent for the grant and the point of contact to CJCC; - 3.
-Be responsible, liable, and oversee financial, program and post-award reporting requirements; and - 4.
-Be certified to receive LVAP 5% funds.
+Serve as the fiscal agent for the grant and the point of contact to CJCC; and - 3.
+Be responsible, liable, and oversee financial, program and post-award reporting requirements. - 4.
+Be certified and eligible to receive Local Victim Assistance (LVAP) 5% funds.